PhD, University of Toronto, (1942)

 In 1946, with the men back from war, she furthered her clinical research by accepting a position in the recently established Psychological Services of the Canadian Veterans Affairs Department - a move she deemed prudent since she was no longer needed as a full-time lecturer and was unlikely to be granted a permanent position due to her status as a separated woman.
 In this new position, Arnold's interest in psychoanalytic psychology was renewed and she developed a new method for scoring the Thematic Apperception Test (TAT).
 Her method, which she later refined and named the story sequence analysis, was based on an assessment of an individual's goal setting.
 Narratives about the pictures were coded in terms of whether the individual's life situation was perceived as constructive or destructive.
 Her work in this area became the basis for a book, Story Sequence Analysis: A New Method of Measuring Motivation and Predicting Achievement, published in 1962.

 Arnold's career advanced considerably with a move to the United States in 1947 - first as a visiting lecturer at Wellesley, followed by an invitation to teach a summer course at Harvard, and culminating with an associate professorship at Bryn Mawr College in Pennsylvania.
-At this time, she became committed to her Catholic faith, and struggled for the rest of her career to reconcile her faith with her science.
+At this time she became Catholic, and worked for the rest of her career to integrate her faith with her science.
 Aware of the anti-Catholic sentiments at Bryn Mawr and feeling a need to contribute to Catholic higher education, Arnold moved to Barat College in Lake Forest, Illinois, trading down for a lower salary, fewer resources, sub-par facilities, and unmotivated students.
-After two years at Barat College, she accepted a position at Loyola University in Chicago in 1952.
-By this time her work was focused on emotion theory, an area dominated by the idea that emotions were disruptive extremes of arousal, often viewed as psychopathological.
+However at Barat Arnold was able to host a week-long workshop on personality that brought together top Catholic scholars to articulate a distinctively Christian view of human personality.
+Together with her friend John Gasson, S.J., Arnold edited the papers of the workshop into a book, The Human Person, published in 1954.
+After two years at Barat College, she accepted a position at Loyola University in Chicago in 1952 By this time her work was focused on emotion theory, an area dominated by the idea that emotions were disruptive extremes of arousal, often viewed as psychopathological.
 Before starting at Loyola, however, Arnold was awarded the Helen Putnam Advanced Research Fellowship at Radcliffe which enabled her to begin work on a book seeking "to integrate the psychological, neurological, and physiological aspects of affective phenomena and place emotion in its proper perspective as a factor in personality organization."
 The fellowship was renewed and she drafted her ambitious, two-volume book, Emotion and Personality, which was published in 1960.

 Magda Arnold was a leading 20th century emotions researcher in spite of her impoverished beginnings, her gender, and being an immigrant and a Catholic.
 Her TAT scoring system anticipated contemporary grounded theory and the questions she asked and researched are still being studied today.